Marija-Kov/train-schedule/README.md

   <br>
  </div>
 <p>
-The app uses data from a <a href="https://github.com/Marija-Kov/train-schedule-23-api/blob/main/stations.json">JSON file</a> that was created specifically for the app by running a <a href="https://github.com/Marija-Kov/train-schedule-23-api/blob/main/helpers/runFunctions.ts">program</a>.
+The app uses data from a <a href="https://github.com/Marija-Kov/train-schedule-23-api/blob/main/stations.json">JSON file</a> that was created specifically for the app by running a sequence of procedures on the data extracted from the PDF file.
  <br>
-The JSON file can be easily updated after the schedule becomes obsolete - which usually happens once a year - by reusing the helper functions with most recent data passed in.
+The JSON file can be easily updated after the schedule becomes obsolete - which usually happens once a year - by reusing the helper functions with the most recent data.
 </p>

 <br>